Your Dental Implant Procedure Explained

 How Dental Implant Surgery Is Performed

-When you need dental implant surgery, you will be asked to come in for a consultation with your dentist.
+When you need dental implants surgery, you will be asked to come in for a consultation with your dentist.
 The first consultation will involve an assessment of your jaw and the bones in your jaw to determine your suitability for a dental implant.

 You need a solid foundation of bone for your dental implant base to graft into, and the process of grafting can take many months.